 Beyond Pass/Fail

-Takata’s engineers eventually found that inflators exposed to high humidity for long periods degraded the propellant and caused overpressure.
+Takata’s engineers eventually discovered that inflators exposed to high humidity for long periods degraded the propellant and caused overpressure.
 The variation had been there all along, it was just masked by how data were grouped and summarized.